cdigap/Python_Project_2018/README.md

   The Max of the Sepal Length is 7.9 for all the four flowers, Sepal Width is 4.4, Petal Length is 6.9 and the Petal width is 2.5.

-  Virginica was found to be the largest iris while Setosa was found to be the smallest.
+  Virginica is the largest iris while Setosa is the smallest.

 ## Reference